 Another cleaning tool cares for your bathroom floor.
 Investing in a Swiffer will save you so much time.
 This is much easier than having to sweep with a broom and mop daily.
-There are a variety of models to choose from and fairly inexpensive.
+There are a variety of models to choose from which are fairly inexpensive.

 Dust collects on light bulbs, tile ledges, towel racks, and many other places.
-Cobwebs also enjoy the corners of your bathroom, especial where the wall meets the ceiling.
-One good way to make it easier to have a dust and cobweb free bathroom is to use Pledge sprayed on a long arm duster.
-This allows cleaning to be a breeze without over exerting yourself by climbing up on surfaces or ladders.
+Cobwebs also enjoy the corners of your bathroom, especially where the wall meets the ceiling.
+One good way to make it easier to have a dust and cobweb-free bathroom is to use Pledge sprayed on a long arm duster.
+This allows cleaning to be a breeze without overexerting yourself by climbing up on surfaces or ladders.

 Next, change out your hand towels.
 Did you know that every time you flush the toilet, you send an invisible spray of bacteria and germs that can travel around 10-feet on every surface within its path?
 Although you can reduce the spread of germs this way by closing the lid before flushing, this is just one reason why you change out the hand towels daily.

-Once a week you need to give your bathroom a little extra cleaning.
+Once a week, you need to give your bathroom a little extra cleaning.
 Although you may have followed the daily routine faithfully, mold, mildew, and germs are tricky little buggers.
-Thus an extra cleaning is essential to keeping your bathroom as germ free as possible.
-Just because your bathroom my look beautiful and clean, doesn't mean it truly is clean.
+Thus an extra cleaning is essential to keeping your bathroom as germ-free as possible.
+Just because your bathroom may look beautiful and clean doesn't mean it truly is clean.

 Pick one day a week and really scrub the bathroom.
 Remove everything from the counters so that you can clean the mirror.
-You don't want any of the cleaning agents and dust to make its way to your toothbrush and toothpaste.
+You don't want any of the cleaning agents or dust to make their way to your toothbrush and toothpaste.

 On to the toilet: go ahead and squeeze or spray the toilet bowl cleaner in the toilet bowl.
 Let the solution sit in the bowl while you clean the bathtub.
 When cleaning the bathtub, don't forget to clean the top edges, walls, and shower curtain.
 Then go back to the toilet to scrub it and wipe down the outside of the toilet.
 Finally, remove the trash and Swiffer the floor.
 This part is simple and doesn't take much time at all.

 Also, do a bathroom checkup.
-This means to inspect the toilet, sink faucet, etc. for any wear and tear that may need to be replaced before it causes trouble later.
+This means inspecting the toilet, sink faucet, etc., for any wear and tear that may need to be replaced before it causes trouble later.

-Cleaning doesn't have to be time consuming nor difficult.
+Cleaning doesn't have to be time-consuming or difficult.
 The real secret is getting a routine and sticking to it.
-Once you accomplish that, cleaning the bathroom is no longer a chore, but just second nature.
+Once you accomplish that, cleaning the bathroom is no longer a chore but just second nature.